klemjul/diy-pcp-infra/README.md

 Configuration of the instances provisioned by Terraform is done using Ansible playbooks.
 Find below a simple description of all the playbooks.

-The simplest way to retrieve Ansible hosts for the infrastructure deployment is to use the [OpenStack Ansible dynamic inventory](https://docs.ansible.com/ansible/latest/collections/openstack/cloud/openstack_inventory.html) (`mise run ansible-inventory`).
+The simplest way to retrieve Ansible hosts for the infrastructure deployment is to use the [OpenStack Ansible dynamic inventory](https://docs.ansible.com/ansible/latest/collections/openstack/cloud/openstack_inventory.html) (`make ansible-inventory`).

+Extra variables (`-e`) are configured using files in the git-ignored `ansible/envs` folder.
+Sample files are available in `ansible/envs_sample` you can copy them to create your own before running Ansible playbooks.

 | Playbook                                                             | Description                                                                         |
 | -------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |